Edo-Av/Edo-Av/README.md

 📊 Data Analyst/Analytics Consultant

 👋 Hi, I’m Edo!
-I am an experienced specialist Business Intelligence & Data Analytics consultant with a proven track record within the education, transport, financial services, and banking industries, turning complex data into actionable intelligence 💡.
+I am an experienced specialist Business Intelligence & Data Analytics consultant with a proven track record within the education, transport, financial services, and banking industries.
 I use this space for learning, development and open projects in a growing number of languages and technologies.

 ### 🧰 Tools: